dfelinto/grafista/README.md

 * import data (for example using CSV files)
 * define and implement *dashboards* and *queries*
 * support multiple data collection systems (url query, but also functions)

+## Known issues
+Because the `name` attribute of a Series record has to be unique, we have to be sure that even in different data sources, records don't have conflicting names.

+This could be solved by introducing a `source` attribute in the Series model, and then enforcing name uniqueness for records featuring the same `source`.